ThwetYinNyein/BMI/README.md

 # BMI
-Stream lit web app to calculate your BMI
+Beginner Streamlit project to build your own BMI calculator